 Ultimately, the compressed (zipped) folder is invalid error on Windows 11/10 can be frustrating since it prevents you from accessing essential files and may result in data loss.

 However, the problem has several solutions, varying from simple troubleshooting to more complicated fixes.
-Obtaining a new copy of the compressed file, reinstalling the file compression tool, or experimenting with different archiving software are all possible remedies.
+Obtaining a new copy of the compressed file, reinstalling the file compression tool, or experimenting with different archiving software are all possible remedies when a zip file is invalid.

 How Do I Convert a Zip File to Normal?